 This is the third month in a row where the actual PLF distribution has exceeded ODT’s revised estimates by a significant margin.
-However, the PLF Calendar Year (CY) 2020 year-to-date total is $377,891,745 which is still $6.8 million (- 1.97%) below what we were anticipating pre-pandemic.
+However, the PLF Calendar Year (CY) 2020 year-to-date total is $337,891,745 which is $6.8 million (- 1.97%) below what we were anticipating pre-pandemic.

 According to the Office of Budget and Management (OBM), overall state tax receipts for the month of September came in at $1.92 billion and were just $8.72 million (or + 0.5%) above their original estimates.
 So far, State Fiscal Year 2021 tax collections are up $262.3 million (+ 4.1%) above estimates.
 Preliminary revenue data for September is available on the OBM website.

-A look at the PLF distribution for the past three years and a link to an Excel spreadsheet listing each county’s distribution total for October 2020 can be found on the OLC website.
+A look at the PLF distribution for the past three years and a listing of each county’s distribution total for October 2020 can be found on the OLC website.